 You don’t smoke, drink nor do you spend every weekend partying like it’s 1999.
-Yet you’ve got those circles radiating under your eyes.
+Yet you’ve got circles under your eyes.
 Where did they come from?
 Dark circles can be caused by hyperpigmentation, which causes the under eye area to appear darker than the rest of the skin.

 Other factors may include, genetics, aging, poor nutrition, dehydration, stress, sleep deprivation or excessive TV viewing, and computer usage.
 Anything sounds familiar?